Recognising the professional development

 needs of STEM club leaders.

 This free, twilight course is intended for anyone who is currently running or is considering running any kind of extra-curricular STEM club.
-This session follows on from an earlier STEM Clubs CPD session, but is open to anyone (regardless of whether you have attended a STEM Clubs CPD session before).
+This session follows on from earlier STEM Clubs CPD sessions, but is open to anyone.

 This course will enable you to: